-Truckipedia Blog Category - The Spooky Side of our First Truck Locations
+Truckipedia Blog Category - The Spooky Side of our Velocity Truck Centres Locations

 It’s the creepiest time of the year, where ghosts and goblins come out to play!
 Across Canada, there are some famously haunted destinations, like the Banff Springs Hotel and Ottawa’s Chateau Laurier.
-But what do you know about the spooky side of some of the cities that First Truck Centre calls home?
+But what do you know about the spooky side of some of the cities that Velocity Truck Centres calls home?
 We’re here to tell you some of those scary stories – if you dare.

 Prince George, British Columbia

 Throughout the 1980’s and 90’s, the Heritage House that sits at 1624 7th Avenue in Prince George was home to Rosel’s restaurant.
 Prior to Rosel’s tenancy, the building was a residential home.
 When a past occupant stopped by the restaurant to ask Rosel Vogt and her husband Wilf how they got along with the ghost, Rosel realized that incidents she had dismissed as ‘funny things happening’ might have an eerie explanation.

 Their afternoon housekeeper refused to be left alone in the restaurant because of a lingering sense that someone was always watching her.
 When they arrived at the restaurant in the morning, the Vogts would often find their family photos crooked to the point of being sideways.
 And on several occasions, Rosel and Wilf could hear someone walking above their basement office long after the doors were locked.